12 years after she vanished, divers believe they have found body of woman in submerged vehicle

 “We located what appeared to be a minivan submerged in 14 feet of water,” the statement said.
 “Our team quickly suited up and dove on the vehicle to make the license plate confirmation.”

-In a statement, Lemire’s son, Timothy Lemire, said he never lost hope about finding his mother.
+In a statement to Spectrum News in Orlando, Lemire’s son, Timothy Lemire, said he never lost hope about finding his mother.

 “You just can’t lose hope and I almost did,” Timothy Lemire said Tuesday.
 “But the Sunshine State Sonar did an amazing job solving this case.
 Without them, none of this would have been possible.”